yuno-payments/yuno-docs/docs/Webhooks/configure-webhooks.md

 ---
 ## Setup

-To configure your Webhooks, you need to provide Yuno's  with:
+To set up your webhooks in Yuno, you need to provide the following information:

-1. URL to receive notifications
+1. **Notification URL**: The endpoint where you want to receive webhook notifications.
-2. `API_key` (x-api-key) and `API_secret` (x-secret) from your side (with no format restrictions) for us to send in the notification header so your dev team can identify Yuno Webhooks.
+2. **API key and secret**: Your `API_key` (`x-api-key`) and `API_secret` (`x-secret`).
+These can be in any format and will be included in the webhook notification headers so your development team can verify that the requests are coming from Yuno.
-3. A name to identify each endpoint in the dashboard.
+3. **Webhook name**: A name to identify each webhook endpoint in your dashboard.

-Once configured, you'll need to define which events you want to list for the enabled webhook.
-The webhook will be sent whenever one or more registered events occur, avoiding constant searches for answers.
+After your webhook is configured, you can select which events will trigger notifications for each webhook.
+This ensures you only receive relevant updates, eliminating the need for constant polling.

-You can configure different webhooks using the [Yuno Merchant Dashboard](https://dashboard.y.uno/).
-At the **Developers** tab, you can choose **Webhooks**.
-To create a new webhook, you need to name it, define the endpoint, and select the trigger event.
-The image below shows the side panel to add a webhook.
+You can manage your webhooks directly from the [Yuno Merchant Dashboard](https://dashboard.y.uno/).
+In the **Developers** tab, select **Webhooks** to view, create, or edit webhooks.
+To add a new webhook, provide a name, specify the endpoint URL, and choose the events that should trigger notifications.
+The image below shows the side panel for adding a webhook.

 ![](https://files.readme.io/b6f4592-webhooks_configure1.png)

-In the [Yuno Merchant Dashboard](https://dashboard.y.uno/) Developers tab, you can activate and deactivate webhooks using the **Status** toggle button.
+You can also activate or deactivate webhooks at any time using the **Status** toggle button in the Developers tab of the dashboard.

- Access the [Webhooks Examples](ref:examples) page to check examples for payment and enrollment notification events.
+For examples of payment and enrollment notification events, visit the [webhooks examples](ref:examples) page.

 ### oAuth2

-In case you use the [oAuth2 authentication protocol](https://en.wikipedia.org/wiki/OAuth) for your webhook reception, Yuno also offers the possibility to define the required parameters in the same dashboard section.
-You will need to configure the following fields so we can obtain the authorization token that will be sent in the headers of the webhooks.
+If you use the [OAuth2 authentication protocol](https://en.wikipedia.org/wiki/OAuth) to secure your webhook endpoint, Yuno allows you to configure the necessary parameters directly in the dashboard.
+This enables Yuno to obtain an authorization token and include it in the headers of each webhook notification.

-* `Authentication_url`: url to use for authentication
+To set up OAuth2 authentication for your webhook, provide the following information:

+- **Authentication URL**: The URL used to request the authentication token.
-* `Credentials`: Necessary credentials to communicate with the authentication\_url.
+- **Credentials**: The credentials required to authenticate with the `authentication_url`.
+  - Client secret key
-  * Client Secret\_key
+  - Client ID
-  * Cliente Client\_ID
-* `Grant type`: Type of grant for the authentication.
+- **Grant type**: The OAuth2 grant type to use for authentication.

+You can enter these details in the same section where you configure your webhook endpoint in the dashboard.

 <Image align="center" src="https://files.readme.io/3075c93d6bfd9bc1a786206a165768229231928441c12c919717ab38d89df995-Screenshot_2025-02-07_at_10.49.53_AM.png" />

 ## Receipt confirmation process

+When Yuno sends a webhook notification to your endpoint, your system must respond with an HTTP 200 OK status to confirm successful receipt.
+No response body is required—only the status code.

-Yuno webhooks expect to receive an HTTP 200 OK status as a response to indicate that the webhook was received.
-The merchant system response does not need to provide any information on the body request, only the HTTP 200 status.
-In case of not receiving a response at the specified time, Yuno webhooks will send the event notification up to seven times to avoid information loss.
-The table below presents the webhooks notification schedule and the confirmation waiting time.
+If Yuno does not receive a 200 OK response within the expected timeframe, it will automatically retry sending the notification up to seven times to ensure delivery.
+The table below shows the webhook notification retry schedule and the confirmation waiting times.

 | Event       | Deadline after the first try | Confirmation waiting time |
 | :---------- | :--------------------------- | :------------------------ |